byverdu/byverdu.github.io/_posts/2014-11-1-how-to-do-a-tooltip-only-using-css.md

 #### <i class="fa fa-css3"></i> SCSS example for right tooltip

-This fourth example is for the cogs icon
+This fourth example is for the archive icon

 {% highlight scss %}